-Even at schools that educate through Grade 12, many students will want a change during their high school years.
 At St. Luke’s School, students have time to reflect on who they are, their talents and special interests, and their goals as a learner.
 Grade 8 students must work positively with their parents throughout the process, learning valuable life lessons in interviewing and decision making.

 St. Luke's superb record of high school acceptances is a tribute to outstanding teaching and the growth that the children have experienced as learners over their years.